The Admirable Crichton: Act Three

-In act three, the play has advanced two years.
-Crichton has civilised the island with farming and house building and now, called "the Guv.", is waited on with the trappings and privileges of power, just as his master had been in Britain.
-Lady Mary, Loam's daughter, falls in love with him, forgetting her engagement to Lord Brocklehurst at home.
-Just as she and Crichton are about to be married by a clergyman who was shipwrecked with them, the sound of a ship's gun is heard.
+In the third act the action has advanced two years.
+Crichton has civilised the island with farming and house building and now, called "the Guv", is waited on with the trappings and privileges of power, just as his master had been in Britain.
+Lady Mary, Loam's eldest daughter, falls in love with Crichton, forgetting her engagement to Lord Brocklehurst at home.
+Also in love with Crichton is Tweeny, Lord Loam's between maid.
+Just as Lady Mary and Crichton are about to be married by a clergyman who was shipwrecked with them, the sound of a ship's gun is heard.
 After a moment's temptation not to reveal their whereabouts, Crichton makes the conventionally decent choice and launches a signal.
 As the rescuers greet the castaways, he resumes his status as butler.

 Act Four

 Subtitled "The Other Island", the final act is set back at Loam Hall, where the status quo ante has returned uneasily.
-The Loams and their friends are embarrassed by Crichton's presence, since Ernest has published a false account of events on the island, presenting himself and Lord Loam in key roles.
-Lady Brocklehurst, Lord Brocklehurst's mother, quizzes the family and servants about events on the island, suspecting that Lady Mary might have been unfaithful to Lord Brocklehurst.
-The household evades these questions, except for a final one when Lady Mary reacts with shock – "Oh no, impossible..." – to the suggestion that Crichton might become butler at her married household.
-To protect her, Crichton explains the impossibility is due to his leaving service, and the play ends with his and Lady Mary's regretful final parting.
+The Lasenbys and their friends are embarrassed by Crichton's presence, since Ernest has published a false account of events on the island, presenting himself and Lord Loam in key roles.
+The dowager Lady Brocklehurst, Lord Brocklehurst's mother, quizzes the family and servants about events on the island, suspecting that Lady Mary might have been unfaithful to Brocklehurst.
+The household evades these questions, except for a final one when Lady Mary reacts with shock – "Oh no, impossible …" – to the suggestion that Crichton might become butler at her married household.
+To protect her, Crichton explains the impossibility is due to his leaving domestic service, and the play ends with his and Lady Mary's regretful final parting.
+In the original version of the play Crichton says that he is going to marry Tweeny and run a public house in the Harrow Road.

+Reception

+The play was praised by reviewers on both sides of the Atlantic.
+The Daily Telegraph said, "Mr Barrie's new play is pure phantasy from beginning to end.
+Bright, eccentric, paradoxical … ingenious and clever".
+The Times called the play "as delightful a piece as the English stage has produced in our generation – always fresh and exhilarating".
+The New York Tribune described the play as "a clean, wholesome and sparkling entertainment, exciting thoughtful laughter and refreshing the spectators with a sense of the originality of the design and the delicacy and whimsical character of the treatment".